Black guillemot: Description

-The Black guillemot is a medium-sized bird with adults normally 30 to 32 cm in length and with wingspans of 52 to 58 cm.
+The black guillemot is a medium-sized bird with adults normally 30 to 32 cm in length and with wingspans of 52 to 58 cm.
 The bodyweight can range from 300 to 460 g.
 Adults have both summer and winter plumage and there is no sexual difference in this that can be identified in the field.
-The English common name “Black Guillemot” references their strikingly black breeding summer plumage which is totally black except for a large white patch on the upper side of their wings.
-During the summer plumage, their legs, feet and inside of the mouth are all a bright coral-red, and their beak is a black.
+The English common name "Black Guillemot" references their strikingly black breeding summer plumage which is totally black except for a large white patch on the upper side of their wings.
+During the summer plumage, their legs, feet and inside of the mouth are all a bright coral-red, and their beak is black.
 Adults lose their summer plumage in an early fall moult where their upper plumage become barred with light grey and white, their head is a pale grey, their underparts white, and legs and feet a pale red.
 They retain their white wing patch, black beak and red inside their mouth.
 The call in the breeding season is a high whistle.
 The red gape is also prominent then.

 Juveniles and immatures can easily be identified by the spotting of the white wing patch with grey or brown feathers and is easy to see even at far distances in the field.

-Taxonomy and Evolution

-There are five listed subspecies of the black guillemot: